 Because of incompatible security capabilities, limitations exist on the interaction between some programs.
 For example, an insecure client cannot communicate with a fully secure server.
-Such instances have the value $\ensuremath{\mathbb{N}/\mathbb{A}}$ in the communications column of Table 6 on page 69.
+Such instances have the value ${\rm N/A}$ in the communications column of Table 6.

-If a secure client attempts to communicate securely with an insecure target, for example by resolving a reference to an object in the target program, the client application receives an $SSL_FAILURE$ exception or a COMM_FAILURE exception.
+If a secure client attempts to communicate securely with an insecure target, for example by resolving a reference to an object in the target program, the client application receives an SSL_FAILURE exception or a COMM_FAILURE exception.

-If an insecure client attempts to communicate with a fully secure target, the client receives a $\tt NO_PERMISSION$ exception, or a COMM_FAILURE exception.
+If an insecure client attempts to communicate with a fully secure target, the client receives a NO_PERMISSION exception, or a COMM_FAILURE exception.